fxsitecompat/www.fxsitecompat.dev/content/docs/2018/moz-document-support-has-been-dropped-except-for-empty-url-prefix.md

 The at-rule support has already been removed from Nightly and early Beta/DevEdition as of Firefox 59, and removed from all the channels with Firefox 61.

 An exception is the empty `url-prefix` function that has been used as a [CSS hack targeting Firefox](https://css-tricks.com/snippets/css/css-hacks-targeting-firefox/).
-It will continue to be parsed to avoid breakages but may be removed anyway in the future.
+It continues to be parsed on the Release channel to avoid breakages but will be removed in the near future once major compatibility issue are solved.